-One of the most beautiful and joyful occasions that a minister has the privilege of being a part of is the Christian wedding.
-No attempt will be made to give in this study a marriage ceremony.
+One of the most beautiful and joyful occasions over which a minister is privileged to officiate is the Christian wedding.
+No attempt will be made in this study to give a prescribed marriage ceremony.
 Each pastor will develop a ceremony to his own liking, and there is such a wide choice here that it would be useless to attempt it in these studies.
 However, a few simple rules are given here to be remembered by the young minister.